Winston-Hsiao/powbuild-wod-api/README.md

 3. enter `$ npm run dev ` into terminal

 You should see:
->`API is listening on port 3000`
+>API is listening on port 3000<br />
- `Version 1 Docs are available on http://localhost:3000/api/v1/docs`
+ Version 1 Docs are available on http://localhost:3000/api/v1/docs

 inside your terminal if everything is working correctly.